Board of directors

 Mark D. Goodman, employer representative

-Mark D. Goodman joined Pinnacol Assurance's board of directors in 2015.
+Mark D. Goodman joined Pinnacol Assurance's board of directors in 2015 and serves on the board's compensation, executive, and governance and ethics committees.
 He is chairman and chief executive officer for the Colorado Nut Company which is a proud Colorado based company headquartered in Denver for over 30 years.
 Goodman has served as the top executive in leading public and private equity-backed companies.
 Most recently, he served as chief executive officer of Boyer Coffee Company.

 Previously, Goodman served as the executive vice president and chief operating officer for Save-A-Lot.
 As COO, he was responsible for the retail operations of Save-A-Lot's network of 1,200 stores, achieving sales, profitability and growth objectives of the company.
 He had direct responsibility for licensing development, merchandising, vendor management and supply chain efforts.